 In describing the usage of the commands we use square brackets [like this] to indicate optional arguments.
 The brackets are not part of the command.

-Important note: The batch systems on Oakley and Glenn are entirely separate.
+Important note: The batch systems on Oakley, Ruby, and Owens are entirely separate.
 Be sure to submit your jobs on a login node for the system you want them to run on.
 All monitoring while the job is queued or running must be done on the same system also.
 Your job output, of course, will be visible from both systems.

 These commands are typically run from a login node to manage your batch jobs.
-The batch systems on Oakley and Glenn are completely separate, so the commands must be run on the system where the job is to be run.
+The batch systems on Oakley, Ruby, and Owens are completely separate, so the commands must be run on the system where the job is to be run.

 qsub command is used to submit a job to the batch system.